ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

 Custom Timeseries Scripts
 =========================

-Once the new metrics are available in lua via one of the methods discussed above, it's necessary to export such metrics as timeseries.
+Once the new metrics are available in Lua via one of the methods discussed above, it's necessary to export such metrics as timeseries.
 In order to do so, two actions are
 required: